-The danger with constantly going, eating convenient food is that out bodies can't handle it.
-Its not how we were made and whilst the world around us evolves and changes our bodies aren't.
+The danger with constantly going, eating convenient food is that our bodies can't handle it.
+It's not how we were made and whilst the world around us evolves and changes our bodies aren't.

 In a perfect world, everything would change in synchronicity, Dr's would be updated and have the time and knowledge to spend with their patients and give the best and right advice for each of them as unique individuals.
 But we don't live in that perfect world and Dr's are struggling to try and get their patients well again with limited resource, time and knowledge.
 It is getting better, there are lots of public figures championing better health and the messages are getting through slowly.

 A Health Coach can bridge the gap between the Dr and the patient, between the reality and the perceived right way to live.

 We can help each person in a uniquely tailored and individual way to reach those goals.
 To lose weight, get more sleep, reduce their blood sugar.
 We are trained to listen, to question and to hold people accountable so they are successful.